 Stress is part of our lives.
 Outside forces can cause us stress, and we can also bring on stress for others and ourselves.
-Air travel is a source of stress; that’s what makes it a good metaphor for stress management behaviors.
+Air travel is a source of stress; that makes it a good metaphor for stress management behaviors.

 When everything is going as planned, the stresses are imagined fears.
 “What was that noise?”
 What was that bump?”
 Are we flying too close to that other plane?”
-I was on a flight once when a passenger got out of control because of the air-vapor that sometimes comes out of the ventilation system.
+I was on a flight once when a passenger got out of control because of the air vapor that sometimes comes out of the ventilation system.
 This stress comes from two things, fear of the unfamiliar and the loss of control.
 We’ve all worked for a boss that worried, worried, worried about anything that might go wrong.
-We’ve also had a boss that could not delegate because they were giving up control of something they felt they knew how to do better than their employees.
-In both cases, the leader is ineffective because they either create an environment that is too risk averse or they take on too much, and the result is they work too hard, and the employees become disengaged because their work doesn’t matter.
+We’ve also had a boss who could not delegate because they gave up control of something they felt they knew how to do better than their employees.
+In both cases, the leader is ineffective because they either create an environment that is too risk-averse or take on too much, and the result is they work too hard, and the employees become disengaged because their work doesn’t matter.

 Great leaders have developed the skill in situations of stress to remember what is essential.
 In flying, what is important is you get to your destination safely; everything else is just an inconvenience.
-Not arriving safely is the problem to avoid.
+Not arriving safely is a problem to avoid.
 In leadership, it is to go back to the mission and purpose.
-Yes, there may be a delay or a change required, but at the end of the day, it is to attain the goal and mitigate any interruptions to that task.
-Also, leaders know how to manage stress, to seek that place of calm, so they can help the less experienced manage their stress and not pile on more stress.
+Yes, there may be a delay or a change required, but it is to attain the goal and mitigate any interruptions to that task at the end of the day.
+Also, leaders know how to manage stress and seek that place of calm to help the less experienced manage their stress and not pile on more stress.